Shape modes and jet formation on ultrasound-driven wall-attached bubbles: Detailed analysis of the bubble response

 \subsection{Faraday waves}

 When the amplitude of the ultrasound pressure exceeds a critical threshold, a half-harmonic parametric instability known as Faraday instability emerges, supplanting the harmonic pattern of meniscus waves.
 The resulting standing wave pattern, also termed shape mode, is the result of the nonlinear interaction between the external periodic forcing and the natural frequencies of the bubble interface.
 This interaction leads to the amplification of certain modes while damping others, resulting in the observable patterns.
 Initially, the Faraday wave pattern exhibits axisymmetry, akin to meniscus waves, resulting in a purely zonal shape mode.
-We believe that the emergence of this zonal shape mode is facilitated by the axisymmetric meniscus waves pattern, or by the inherent axisymmetry of the problem framework.
 The wavelength of Faraday waves is approximately twice that of meniscus waves, and its amplitude is substantially higher, as evidenced in figure \ref{fig:Meniscus_v_Faraday}(a)-(b).
 As time proceeds, Faraday waves progressively lose their axisymmetry, ultimately stabilising into a non-axisymmetric shape mode.
 This finding supports the theoretical prediction for spherical entities as stated by \cite{Chossat1991Steady-State03-Symmetry}, which asserts that no axisymmetric mode with $l \geq 2$ is inherently stable.
 The ultimate shape mode of the bubble results from the superposition of a sectoral mode onto the pre-existing zonal mode, as depicted in figure \ref{fig:Meniscus_v_Faraday}(c).
 This transition is evidenced by the development of lobes in the azimuthal direction, which overlap with the existing axisymmetric lobes in the polar direction.
 The absence of layer-symmetrical patterns indicates that tesseral shape modes are not present.
+This contrasts with the findings of \cite{Fauconnier2020NonsphericalBubble}, who reported the presence of tesseral modes.
+However, their study employed a different experimental setup: the substrate was made of PMMA, the ultrasound was oriented parallel to the substrate, and shape modes were identified solely from a top-view perspective.

 Given the truncated geometry of a wall-attached bubble, the degree $l$ of the observed zonal shape mode, generally a real number, can be estimated only by measuring the spacing between the ridges of the shape mode as seen from the side view and comparing it with the circumference of the bubble.
 The length of the arc $a$ subtended by the chord of length $c$ joining two ridges of the shape mode is calculated as: